MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/offline.md

 *   [Web Storage][MDNWebStorageApi]
 *   [navigator.onLine][MDNNavigatoronline]
 *   [Online and Offline Events][MDNNavigatoronlineOfflineEvents]
-*   [Request with Intent: Caching Strategies in the Age of PWAs][AlistapartRequestIntentCachingStrategiesAgePwas] by Aaron Gustafson
+*   [Request with Intent: Caching Strategies in the Age of PWAs][AlistapartRequestIntentCachingStrategiesAgePwas]

 <!-- links -->